csesock/uss-dat-file-tool/exports/README.md

-This folder is required for exports
+This folder is the default location where exports will be saved when 'Save' is used.